From Joyride to Irma Vep: a complete guide to this week’s entertainment | Culture | The Guardian

 Traces: Renaissance Drawings for Flemish Prints

-Courtauld Gallery, London, to 25 September
+Courtauld Gallery, London,

 Pieter Bruegel the Elder is an unsung appreciate of this collection.
 The Courtauld has the best Bruegels in Britain, including his tiny yet epic vista of a stout, The Landscape With the Flight into Egypt.
 It also owns some of his the majority drawings, including a rollicking depiction of a carnival.
 Jonathan Jones